Consider Disney As A Value Play

 Financial Overview

 Regarding its financial performance, Disney has delivered strong growth over the past few years, both regarding revenues and profits, even though its momentum has decelerated significantly in the past few quarters.
-Investors should be aware that its fiscal year ends in October, thus its last annual fiscal year [FY] ended in October, 2016.
+Investors should be aware that its fiscal year ends in October, thus its last fiscal year (FY) ended in October 2016.

 In FY 2016, its revenues amounted to $55.6 billion, an increase of 6% from the previous year.
-Despite this higher top-line, Disney’s EBITDA margin was stable at about 30% showing that its costs are also rising.
-Indeed, its expenses increased by 5% in the past fiscal year, which means that its operating leverage is quite low and its cost control is not particularly brilliant.
+Despite this higher top line, Disney’s EBITDA margin was stable at about 30%, showing that its costs are also rising.
+Indeed, its expenses increased by 5% in the past fiscal year, which means that the operating leverage is quite low and its cost control is not particularly brilliant.

-Due to the nature of its business, Disney invests considerably in marketing and advertising costs, to generate publicity and consumer interest in the release of its films and subsequent home entertainment market.
+Due to the nature of its business, the company invests considerably in marketing and advertising costs to generate publicity and consumer interest in the release of its films and subsequent home entertainment market.
 Over the past few years, this has been about $2.6 billion per year and is not expected to reduce in coming years.

-Another issue with its cost control is Disney’s sports commitment for the next few years, which amount to close to $50 billion.
+Another issue with its cost control is Disney’s sports commitment for the next few years, which amounts to close to $50 billion.
 This includes $5.8 billion related to fiscal year 2017, a 15% increase compared to the previous fiscal year driven by higher NBA annual broadcasting fees.
 This is a negative trend that is not expected to reverse in the next few quarters, given that competition for sports broadcasting should remain intense in the future.

-Despite the issue with costs, Disney’s net income was $9.4 billion, up by 12% during the year, while its earnings per share increased by 17%, due to a lower number of shares outstanding.
+Despite the issue with costs, the company’s net income was $9.4 billion, up by 12% during the year, while its earnings per share increased by 17% due to a lower number of shares outstanding.
 Its return on equity was above 20%, which is a good profitability level.

 During the first nine months of fiscal year 2017, Disney’s operating momentum has been quite weak.
 Growth has decelerated especially at its media networks unit due to slowing affiliate fee growth, while theme parks have had a very good performance due to its international ramp-up, especially in Shanghai.
-Its total revenues amounted to $42.4 billion, flat from the same period of the previous FY.
+Disney's total revenues amounted to $42.4 billion, flat from the same period of the previous FY.
 Its operating income and net profit decreased by 5%, while its diluted EPS was down by 2% to $4.55 per share.

-This performance is quite worrisome and reflects to a large extent the changing media landscape, which is increasingly defined by direct relationships between creators and consumers.
+This performance is quite worrisome and reflects, to a large extent, the changing media landscape, which is increasingly defined by direct relationships between creators and consumers.
 Disney is changing its growth strategy to adapt itself to changing consumer habits, but this has considerable execution risk and makes its financial prospects over the next few years much more uncertain than in the past.

 This new strategy may require considerable financial investments, which should consume some part of its cash flow generation in the next few years.
-Disney has a robust balance sheet, with a conservative financial leverage profile which may be increased to finance investments in the business.
+Disney has a robust balance sheet with a conservative financial leverage profile which may be increased to finance investments in the business.

 This also puts negative pressure on its shareholder remuneration policy.
 Even though the company should be able to deliver a growing dividend, its share buyback program may be revised downwards to a slower pace to preserve cash flow.
-Its current dividend yield is only about 1.6%, based on its expected dividend of $1.61 per share expected related to FY 2017.
+The current dividend yield is only about 1.6%, based on its expected dividend of $1.61 per share expected related to FY 2017.
 This is a low dividend yield and doesn’t make Disney an interesting stock for income investors.

 Conclusion

-Disney has very strong brands that are recognized worldwide, which is an important competitive advantage in the long-term.
-Despite this, Disney is not immune to changing consumer habits, namely the increasing use of streaming services.
+Disney has very strong brands that are recognized worldwide, which is an important competitive advantage in the long term.
+Despite this, it is not immune to changing consumer habits, namely the increasing use of streaming services.
 This has resulted on poor operating momentum recently, forcing the company to change its growth strategy for the launch of OTT services.

-This is a risky bet and is quite uncertain if its standalone OTT offerings will be successful and how much it will cost, making its financial prospects for the next few years a gambling bet at this stage.
+This is a risky bet, and it is quite uncertain whether its standalone OTT offerings will be successful and how much it will cost, making the company's financial prospects for the next few years a gambling bet at this stage.

 This situation seems to be reflected in its valuation, given that Disney trades at about 15.6x forward earnings, at a discount to the S&P 500 versus a historical premium.
 This seems to already discount lower growth and the structural headwinds the company currently faces, namely long-term concerns regarding the sustainability of ESPN’s pay-TV subscriber base and investments in new OTT services.

-This valuation may seem to be undemanding and Disney may re-rate to higher multiples if grow resumes, but this should only occur if its OTT services are a success which may take some time to happen.
+This valuation may seem to be undemanding, and Disney may re-rate to higher multiples if growth resumes, but this should only occur if its OTT services are a success, which may take some time to happen.
 Thus, Disney seems to be an attractive long-term value play rather than a rapid turnaround story, with potential upside in the next 2-3 years.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.